mc68-net/t8dev/psrc/testmc/i8080/programs/README.md

 The version you want to use is one from the "Results" section below that matches the particular CPU you're trying to emulate.
 Fortunately, most of the 8080 CPU implementations (Intel, Nat.
 Semi., NEC, etc.) all produce the same CRC values, even the Russian KR580VM80A clone.
+The "mac" and "com" links for all of these are to the same files, `8080EX1.MAC` and `8080EX1.COM`.
+The latter was apparently built from a slightly different version of the former, however, as the banner in the source file is "8080 instruction exerciser (Intel and clones)" but the `.COM` file prints "8080 instruction exerciser (KR580VM80A CPU)".

 The only exception seems to be the AMD CPUs, which are said there to have a difference in flags implementation for `ANA` (and maybe `ANI`), perhaps more like the 8085 than the 8080.
+(Though my understanding is that it's different both, always setting the half carry to `0` where the 8085 sets it to `1`.)